Millennium celebrations: UTC–9

 Alaska was the next to celebrate the millennium, at Little Diomede Island, Fairbanks and Anchorage, with fireworks and Yupik drumming.
 Some of the planned celebrations had been canceled in Anchorage, as many people planned to stay home, due to the temperature of -8 F and fog.

 UTC–10

 Hawaiian celebrations were centered in Honolulu.
 The party was headed by then-governor Benjamin Cayetano and his family.

 UTC–11

-Samoa, the last independent nation to celebrate the new millennium, remains unchallenged in its claim as the last place on Earth to celebrate the closing of the century.
+Samoa became the last independent nation to celebrate the new millennium by virtue of using the world's latest inhabited time zone (UTC−11:00).
 This time zone remained in use in Samoa until Thursday, 29 December 2011, when it skipped Friday 30 December then instantly shifted to UTC+13 on Saturday, 31 December 2011.